running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 The aim of the basic game (without the expansion pack) is basically to defeat the Skeleton King and recieve a small XNO payout.
 This is done by exploring the original map and killing enemies to gain experience and loot.
 The player levels up and gets stronger with the experience gained from slaying enemies until he/she is ready to take on the Skeleton King.
 Higher level enemies are harder to kill but also give more EXP as well as better loot.
 The player can upgrade items in the anvil present in the village where the game starts out.
 This is done by putting the appropriate level of upgrade scroll into the anvil along with the item which the player aims to upgrade.
 Further description regarding the anvil can be found here: https://nanolooker.com/nanobrowserquest/.
 Completing achievements will increase the final XNO payout recieved by the player, so aim to get all of them filled before killing the Skeleton King.
 Venture in all directions, find secret items, fun NPCs and achievments before heading north to kill the final boss.

-With the addition of the expansion pack the game ceases to funktion as a faucet, although one of the bosses does give a small payout similar to the Skeleton King.
-However, the price of the expansion is higher than the payout so players should be aware that going beyond the original game is meant for those who truely enjoy it.
+With the addition of expansion packs, the game ceases to funktion as a faucet.
+The price of getting the latest expansion is higher than the Skeleton King payout so players should be aware that going beyond the original game is meant for those who truely enjoy it.
 Having come this far, the aim is simply enjoyment of the game itself and the community.
 While progressing in the game and killing bosses are the main aims of the expansion, dedicated players also enjoy farming for rare loot and maxing out their character.

 # Nano BrowserQuest item guide